 Culture is the buzzword of current day governance.
 A panacea for underperformance, inefficiency and conduct risk.
 Boards and executives are tasked with developing the right culture in their organisation.
 But we need to talk about what this means in practice for directors.
 There is increasing expectation that directors will get out and ‘kick the tyres’ to develop greater understanding of their organisation and its culture, empowering more active and meaningful leadership ‘from the top’ by boards.

 Evaluating the CEO: essentials for not-for-profit boards

 Like any employee, your CEO needs a regular formal evaluation of their performance in the role.
 It holds the CEO accountable to their role, but also ensures that the board is actively meeting its duties to their organisation.
-The benefits of doing a proper CEO evaluation is invaluable.
+The benefits of doing a proper CEO evaluation are invaluable.
 Growth Evaluations provide a CEO with an overview of their efforts.
-It helps them understand their strengths and weaknesses and gives them direction for areas where they can continue developing professionally.
+It helps them to understand their strengths and weaknesses and gives them direction for areas where they can continue to develop professionally.

 Get Real: What Are The Questions Boards Need to be Asking During Mergers and Acquisitions?

 So you’re on a not-for-profit board and the question of a merger or acquisition comes up.
 What’s your primary objective as a board member as you navigate these often complex discussions?
 Is it: To safeguard the organisation’s legacy?
 To rigorously examine the potential business case and its financial viability?
 To thoroughly explore the risks and push for detailed due diligence on the potential partner?
 To dust off your AICD training (or get legal advice) on your fiduciary duties as a Director during a transaction?

 The Collective Voice – A Crucial Leadership Element